ARM-software/arm-trusted-firmware/docs/porting-guide.md

     structure in memory provided by the platform with information about how BL31 should pass control to the BL32 image.

-5. Loading the normal world BL33 binary image into non-secure DRAM from platform storage and arranging for BL31 to pass control to this image.
+5. (Optional) Loading the normal world BL33 binary image (if not loaded by other means) into non-secure DRAM from platform storage and arranging for BL31 to pass control to this image.
 This address is determined using the `plat_get_ns_image_entrypoint()` function described below.

 6. BL2 populates an `entry_point_info` structure in memory provided by the platform with information about how BL31 should pass control to the